-Monday was an exciting day for Michael and I. We went to the Coex aquarium, which is a 20 minute drive from our house!
+Monday was an exciting day for M and I. We went to the Coex aquarium, which is a 20 minute drive from our house!

 The entrance fee for the both of us was W44,000.
 The aquarium was crowded, though probably not as crowded as it would be on a weekend.
 Sometimes the sheer number of people I see when we go out astounds me.
 It's one thing to know the numbers (10 million people live in Seoul).
 It's another to see how that number affects day to day life and crowds.